Brexit campaigner Gove says surprised May asked him to join cabinet

-LONDON British Agriculture Minister Michael Gove, a pro-Brexit campaigner and former rival of Prime Minister Theresa May, said he was surprised by the invitation to join her cabinet on Sunday.
+LONDON (Reuters) - British Agriculture Minister Michael Gove, a pro-Brexit campaigner and former rival of Prime Minister Theresa May, said he was surprised by the invitation to join her cabinet on Sunday.

 "I was quite surprised, I have to say ...
 I genuinely didn't expect this role," Gove told Sky News.